-As part of its partnership with the University of Liechtenstein, Bank Frick is awarding a CHF 9,800 scholarship to cover participation in the Blockchain and Fintech certificate programme.
-The deadline for applications is 24 October 2019, and the course will begin in January 2020.
+As part of its cooperation with the University of Liechtenstein, Bank Frick is awarding a scholarship of CHF 9'800.00 to cover the participation fee in the third Blockchain and FinTech certificate programme.
+The application period runs until October 21, 2020, and the course of study begins in January 2021.

-Graduates of the programme will gain a sound understanding of new, networked systems and their impact on new business models and value chains.
-The course will cover a broad spectrum of practical knowledge and an overview of technological, legal and tax issues.
-Further information can be found on the University of Liechtenstein’s certificate programme web page.
+Students in the program acquire a solid understanding of the new networked systems and their impact on new business models and value networks.
+The practical knowledge is broad-based and includes an overview of technological, legal and tax aspects.
+Further information is available on the University of Liechtenstein's certificate programme web page.
 Classes are held in German.

 Apply for the Bank Frick scholarship

-Those keen to deepen their knowledge about the future-oriented blockchain technology, learn more about innovative business models and partnerships, and encounter leading experts from the world of crypto finance can apply now at the following link:
+Those keen to deepen their knowledge about the future-oriented blockchain technology, learn more about innovative business models and partnerships, and encounter leading experts from the world of crypto finance can now apply to the following e-mail address:

 Blockchain and Fintech certificate programme

-As a fintech bank, Bank Frick has been cooperating with the University of Liechtenstein since 2018 to disseminate knowledge about the future-oriented blockchain technology and drive the development of an ecosystem.
+As an institute with an affinity for technology, Bank Frick has been working with the University of Liechtenstein since 2018 to spread knowledge about the future technology blockchain and to further the development of an ecosystem.

-Based on the university’s expertise in research, teaching and knowledge transfer regarding blockchain and fintech and with the help of Bank Frick’s practical experience, the Institute for Finance has developed a Certificate programme for practitioners in the financial sector run by project and study head Assistant Professor Dr Martin Angerer.
-The aim is to pass on the latest knowledge and expertise on dealing with technologies in the financial sector that are both disruptive yet potentially promising.
+Based on the university's expertise in research, teaching and knowledge transfer on Blockchain and FinTech and with the help of Bank Frick's practical experience, the Institute of Finance, under the project and study leader PD Dr. Martin Angerer, has developed a certificate course for practitioners in the financial sector.
+The aim is to impart the latest knowledge and skills in dealing with both disruptive and potentially promising technologies in the financial industry.

 Terms and conditions of participation and data protection

-No correspondence is entered into regarding the award of the scholarship, nor is it transferable.
-Cash payments and/or other forms of compensation are prohibited.
+No correspondence will be entered into regarding the award of the scholarship and the scholarship is non-transferable.
+A cash payment and/or other forms of compensation is/are excluded.